The Symmetric Tensor Product on the Drinfeld Centre of a Symmetric Fusion Category: The Symmetric Tensor Product under Tannaka Duality

 \begin{df} Let $\cat{C}$ be a braided fusion category.
 A braided functor $\cat{C}\rar \Vect$ (or $\cat{C}\rar \svec$) is called a \emph{(super-)fibre functor}.
 A braided fusion category $\cat{C}$ is called \emph{(super-)Tannakian} if $\cat{C}$ admits a (super-)fibre functor. \end{df}

 Before we state Deligne's Theorem, we recall some basic facts about super-groups\footnote{This definition of super-groups is different from viewing super-groups as group objects in the category of super-manifolds.
 The definition here is the one used in the context of fusion categories, see for example \cite{Bruillard2016}.}: \begin{df} A \emph{super-group} $(G,\omega)$ is a group $G$ together with a choice of central element of order two $\omega$.
 A \emph{representation of a super-group} is a super-vector space $V$ and a homomorphism $G\rar\tn{Aut}_{\svec}(V)$ that takes the element $\omega$ to the grading involution on $V$.
 The fusion category of such representations $\tn{Rep}(G,\omega)$ is symmetric, with symmetry inherited from $\svec$.
-Observe that, as $\omega$ is central, an irreducible representation is homogeneous, and $\Rep(G,\omega)$ splits (as a linear category) as the sum of the subcategories of even representations and odd representations. \end{df}
+Observe that, as $\omega$ is central, an irreducible representation is homogeneous, and $\Rep(G,\omega)$ splits (as a linear category) as the sum of the subcategories of even representations (where $\omega$ acts as the identity) and odd representations (where $\omega$ acts as minus the identity). \end{df}

-\begin{thm}[\cite{Deligne1990,Deligne2002}] Let $\cat{A}$ be a symmetric fusion category.
-Then $\cat{A}$ admits either a fibre functor or a super-fibre functor.
-Furthermore, the category $\cat{A}$ is equivalent as symmetric fusion category to the category of representations of the (super)-group of monoidal natural automorphisms of the (super)-fibre functor (where the grading involution natural isomorphism is taken as the central order 2 element of the supergroup). \end{thm}
+\begin{thm}[\cite{Deligne1990,Deligne2002}] Let $\cat{A}$ be a symmetric fusion category over a field of characteristic zero.
+Then $\cat{A}$ admits either a fibre functor or a super-fibre functor, so is either Tannakian or super-Tannakian (Definition \ref{STfibrefunctorandtannadef}).
+Furthermore, the category $\cat{A}$ is in the Tannakian (or super-Tannakian) case equivalent as a symmetric fusion category to the category of representations of the (super)-group of monoidal natural automorphisms of the (super-)fibre functor (where the grading involution natural isomorphism is taken as the central order 2 element of the supergroup). \end{thm}